openlibhums/memory-alpha/content/support/press-management/journal-management-press-level.md

 * DOI settings
 * Review settings

+* One click review / CrossRef DOI / Peer review guidelines / copyright submission labels (textbox that gets stamped / legal wording) can be set and locked to only be editable by press  / Google Analytics code / Journal base/default theme / Login and registration page notice / publisher name and URL / SUpport email / Support message for staff (support message / User = author on submission
+* Support messge staff = for help with JAneway contact [email] need to be set together.
-(Which ones do we recommend set at press level?)
+* (Which ones do we recommend set at press level?)